Build an end-to-end data pipeline in Databricks

 .

-Step 4: Prepare raw data and write to Delta Lake
+Step 4: Prepare the raw data

-In this step, you transform the raw songs data by filtering out unneeded columns and adding a new field containing a timestamp for the creation of the new record.
+To prepare the raw data for analysis, the following steps transform the raw songs data by filtering out unneeded columns and adding a new field containing a timestamp for the creation of the new record.

-New and select Notebook from the menu.
+In the sidebar, click New and select Notebook from the menu.
 The Create Notebook dialog appears.

 Prepare songs data

-Enter the following in the first cell of the notebook:
+.
+Change the default language to SQL.Enter the following in the first cell of the notebook:

-CREATE OR REPLACE TABLE <table-name> ( artist_id STRING, artist_name STRING, duration DOUBLE, release STRING, tempo DOUBLE, time_signature DOUBLE, title STRING, year DOUBLE, processed_time TIMESTAMP ); INSERT INTO <table_name> SELECT artist_id, artist_name, duration, release, tempo, time_signature, title, year, current_timestamp() FROM <raw-songs-table-name>
+CREATE OR REPLACE TABLE <table-name> ( artist_id STRING, artist_name STRING, duration DOUBLE, release STRING, tempo DOUBLE, time_signature DOUBLE, title STRING, year DOUBLE, processed_time TIMESTAMP ); INSERT INTO <table-name> SELECT artist_id, artist_name, duration, release, tempo, time_signature, title, year, current_timestamp() FROM <raw-songs-table-name>

 <table-name>

-with the name of the Delta table containing the raw songs records ingested in the previous step, for example,pipeline_get_started_raw_song_data
+with the name of the table containing the raw songs records ingested in the previous step.Click , and select Run Cell.

 Step 5: Query the transformed data